Deal structures to optimise the deal value

-Far from being a negative, “staged payment deals” can provide a win-win opportunity to optimise the deal value through sharing with the buyer the benefits of your company's continued growth post acquisition.
+Far from being negative, ‘staged payment deals’ can provide a win-win opportunity to optimise the deal value through sharing with the buyer the benefits of your company's continued growth after its acquisition.
 It also demonstrates to a buyer that you have confidence in the business going forward.

 At the same time, you will need to have confidence in the buyer's capability and incentive to make a success of your business.
 Whatever the structure, the balance between payment on completion and the post completion amount will depend on your appetite for risk versus reward.

-In general and depending on the notice period on your client service contracts, we would recommend aiming for 70-80% of the deal value to be paid on completion, and would rarely advise accepting less than 50%.
+In general, and depending on the notice period on your client service contracts, we would recommend aiming for 70-80% of the deal value to be paid on completion.
+We would rarely advise accepting less than 50%.

-There are many ways to structure a deal but they broadly fall into three categories as below.
-They are not mutually exclusive and the type of structure you select will depend to an extent on your reasons for sale and personal objectives.
+There are many ways to structure a deal.
+There are many ways to structure a deal but they broadly fall into three categories.
+They are not mutually exclusive and the type of structure you select can be mixed in order to optimse the deal.

-This is where a portion of the deal value is paid post completion on an agreed payment schedule over typically 12 to 24 months.
+This is where a portion of the deal value is paid post-completion on an agreed payment schedule over typically 12-24 months.
 The amount is fixed and its value is not dependent on the performance of the business.

 2. Earn-out arrangement

-This is where a portion of the deal value is paid post completion on an agreed payment schedule over typically 12 to 24 months.
+Such arrangements are where a portion of the deal value is paid post-completion on an agreed payment schedule over, typically, 12-24 months.
 The amount is dependent on the performance of the business and is typically linked to turnover or gross profit over the earn-out period, or in some cases the renewal of client service contracts.

 3. Retaining a shareholding

-The main advantage in retaining a shareholding in your company is the chance to “take two bites of the cherry”.
-If we look back to the tipping points for selling an ICT business explained edition 1 of our E-Tutorial, most buyers will look to grow your company to the next tipping point; when they sell your 20% may be worth as much again as the 80% you sell now.
+The main advantage in retaining a shareholding in your company is the chance to take two bites from the cherry.
+Most buyers will look to grow your company to the next level; when they sell your 20% may be worth as much again as the 80% you sell now.

 Would you like advice on the best deal structure for you in the sale of your IT support and telecoms business?